‘RHOBH’ Star Dorit Kemsley Slays In One-Piece Swimsuit

-Dorit Kemsley showed off her incredible swimsuit body in a sexy new upload that was added to her feed this afternoon.
-The sizzling new photo marked her third over the holiday weekend.
+Dorit Kemsley showed off her incredible swimsuit body in a sexy new upload that was added to her Instagram feed this afternoon.
+The sizzling new photo marked her third over the holiday weekend, which she spent with her family.

-In the new update, the Real Housewives of Beverly Hills star was photographed in a pool.
-She did not use a geotag in the image, but it looked like she was in a backyard.
-The reality star stood in the shallow water in front of a set of white-cushioned lounge chairs.
-The swanky backyard space was also decorated with a stainless steel grill and a small sitting area.
-It looked to be a nice day and sunlight reflected off of the water.
+In the new update, the Real Housewives of Beverly Hills star was photographed in a pool that appeared to be in someone’s backyard.
+She stood in the shallow water in front of a set of white-cushioned lounge chairs.
+The swanky yard space featured a stainless steel grill and a small sitting area.

-Dorit showed off her incredible figure in a black one-piece swimsuit that hugged her body in all the right ways.
-A tag in the post indicated that the suit was from Dorit’s Beverly Beach collection.
-The garment was skintight on every inch of her figure and accentuated her tiny frame.
-The piece had a deep V-neckline that showed off a glimpse of her bronze cleavage though her hair covered the full view.
-Its thin straps secured over her shoulder and left her slender arms on display.
-The garment also boasted a crisscrossing white fabric in the middle that helped to show off her tiny waist.
-Meanwhile, its high cut leg holes helped to flaunt her thin stems, which were also entirely bronze.
+Dorit showed off her incredible figure in a black one-piece swimsuit that hugged her body in all the right places.
+A tag in the post indicated that the suit was from Dorit’s Beverly Beach collection, which she released earlier this year.
+The skintight garment accentuated her tiny frame.
+It featured a deep V-neckline that showed off a glimpse of her cleavage, though her hair covered the full view.
+Its thin straps secured over her shoulder and allowed her slender arms to be on display.
+The garment also boasted a crisscrossing white fabric in the middle that accentuate her waist.

 The mother of two styled her long, blond tresses with a few loose waves and wore her hair with a middle part.
 She accessorized the look with a single gold bracelet and added a pair of oversized sunglasses to shield her eyes from the sun.
-The 43-year-old’s son, Jagger, was floating on a pool raft, and her daughter, Phoenix, was seen swimming in the pool.
-Three of Dorit’s friends also appeared in the pool, and she made sure to tag them in the post.
+The 43-year-old’s son, Jagger, was floating on a raft, and her daughter, Phoenix, was also seen swimming in the pool.
+Additionally, three of Dorit’s friends were on-hand for some fun-in-the-sun.

-In her caption, the reality star shared that the silly photo was her “mood” and told her fans that she had a fun 4th of July weekend.
-Since the update went live for her 944,000 fans, it’s garnered a ton of attention with over 11,000 likes and 84 comments.
+In her caption, the reality star shared that the silly photo was her “mood” and told her fans that she had a fun Fourth of July weekend.
+Since the update went live for her 944,000 fans, it’s garnered a ton of attention with over 11,000 likes and more than 80 comments.

 “You are amazing!!
 And I love your swimsuits!!!” one follower exclaimed, referencing her Beverly Beach swim collection.